-70. (1) Any money due from an employer under a settlement, or under an award or decision of the Arbitrator, Labour Court or Tribunal may be recovered as arrears of land revenue or as a public demand if, upon the application of the person entitled to the money, the Labour Court so directs.
+65. (1) Any money due from an employer under a settlement, or under an award or decision of the Arbitrator, Labour Court or Tribunal may be recovered as arrears of land revenue or as a public demand if, upon the application of the person entitled to the money, the Labour Court so directs.

-(2) Where any workman is entitled to receive from the employer any benefit, under a settlement or under an award or decision of the Arbitrator, Labour Court or Tribunal, which is capable of being computed in terms of money, the amount at which such benefit shall be computed may, subject to the rule made under this Act, be determined and recovered as provided for in sub-section (1) and paid to the workman concerned within a specified date.
+(2) Where any worker is entitled to receive from the employer any benefit, under a settlement or under an award or decision of the Arbitrator, Labour Court or Tribunal, which is capable of being computed in terms of money, the amount at which such benefit shall be computed may, subject to the rule made under this Act, be determined and recovered as provided for in sub-section (1) and paid to the worker concerned within a specified date.
 Labour Court shall have the powers of Collector Grade-I and shall exercise such powers of recovery as determined by it.

-71. Any act or function which is by this Act required to be performed by or has been conferred upon a collective bargaining agent may, until a collective bargaining agent has been certified under the provisions of this Act, be performed by a registered trade union which has been recognized by the employer or employers.
+66. Any act or function which is by this Act required to be performed by or has been conferred upon a collective bargaining agent may, until a collective bargaining agent has been certified under the provisions of this Act, be performed by a registered trade union which has been recognized by the employer or employers.

-72. (1) Whoever contravenes the provisions of section 10 shall be liable to fine which may extend to twenty thousand rupees.
+67. (1) Whoever contravenes the provisions of section 10 shall be liable to fine which may extend to thirty thousand rupees but not less than ten thousand.

-(2) Whoever contravenes the provisions of section 17 shall be liable to fine which may extend to thirty thousand rupees.
+(2) Whoever contravenes the provisions of section 17 shall be liable to fine which may extend to fifty thousand rupees but not less than twenty thousand rupees.

-(3) Whoever contravenes the provisions of section 18, other than those of clause (d) of sub-section (1) thereof, shall be liable to fine which may extend to twenty thousand rupees.
+(3) Whoever contravenes the provisions of section 18, other than those of clause (d) of sub-section (1) thereof, shall be liable to fine which may extend to twenty-five thousand rupees.

-(4) An officer of a trade union, a workman or person other than a workman who contravenes or abets the contravention of the provisions of clause (d) of sub-section (1) of section 18 shall be liable to fine which may extend to thirty thousand rupees.
+(4) An officer of a trade union, a worker or person other than a worker who contravenes or abets the contravention of the provisions of clause (d) of sub-section (1) of section 18 shall be liable to fine which may extend to thirty-five thousand rupees.